Breucopter/datasift-stats-extractor/README.md

 * tag_volume_by_hour.csv
 * tag_volume.csv
 * tag_twitter_userid.csv - a list twitter user id's for each tag
+* twitter_influencers_retweeted.csv - Aggregate unique combinations of retweet and retweeted users - counts = 1 are dropped by default.
+* twitter_influencers_example_model.csv - Example stats to be used to derive a basic influencer model - followers count, retweet count, replies count and mentions count.
 * twitter_user_ids.csv - all user id's for Twitter authors
 * type_volume_by_day.csv - If more than 1 data type has been found e.g. twitter and facebook, volume plotted by type and day.
 * type_volume_by_hour.csv - See type_volume_by_day.csv.